jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Need to simplify the language here-->

-On the more leading edge, there has been recent rapid developments of virtual relational agents that use artificial intelligence based natural language processing to communicate more naturally while providing support for mental illnesses.
+On the more leading edge, there has been recent rapid developments of virtual relational agents that use natural language processing to communicate more naturally while providing support for mental illnesses.

 For example, Woebot is a chatbot designed by Stanford-trained researchers and psychologists.
 Woebot uses brief, text-based conversations and tools based on CBT and related interventions to provide psycho-education and guided support.